North Brooklyn Community Boathouse Canoe trips are listed at three skill levels: Beginner, Intermediate, and Advanced.

 These three levels are to keep you (and others) safe and guide you to a paddle that you’ll find fun, safe, and enjoyable.
 For whatever level trip you sign up for, be prepared to demonstrate any of the skills listed to the trip leader or trip assistant upon request.
 These are guidelines only, and participation is at the discretion of the trip leaders and what they feel is safe for the group, the individual paddler, and the water conditions.

 Unsafe conditions such as lightning, high winds, or CSO (raw sewage release in Newtown Creek) will cancel a trip.
+If you are signed up for a trip and worried it might be canceled, be sure to check your e-mail before coming to the boatyard.

 What to Wear and Bring